 Collaborating with teammates and clients isn't always a cinch.
 But, refining your soft skills may be helpful in ameliorating problems and misunderstandings that will eventually arise.

 Some of the soft skills a successful web designer needs are communication, teamwork, problem-solving, time management, critical thinking, decision-making, and organizational skills.
 Each of these is essential for improving your ability to work with – and for – others.

 Naturally, perfecting your soft skills is essential to advancing your career.
 For example, good communication skills can help you convey your ideas to stakeholders and nail a major web project.

 Teamwork is crucial for large-scale projects with development and marketing teams.
 Working in an efficient organization ensures you meet deadlines.

-Responsive design is used to set websites apart from their competition in search ranking.
-Nowadays, it's the bare minimum for any site that wants to appear anywhere on Google.
+Responsive web design companies set websites apart from their competition in search ranking.
+Nowadays, a responsive website is the bare minimum for any site that wants to appear anywhere on Google.

 The web industry's technologies and trends change so fast that it poses a true challenge to keep up with all the innovations.

 For example, responsive design was the only standard a few years back.
 However, now, there are several alternatives, such as fluid design, adaptive design, and mobile-first design.